 Any additional information deemed appropriate by the Elections Committee.

-3. Candidate Nomination & Side Registration Procedures
+Candidate Nomination & Referendum Voting Procedures

-Nomination forms must be signed by the nominee and fifteen (15) members in good standing with the MSU, from the applicable constituency.
+Nomination forms must be signed by the nominee and fifteen (15) members in good standing with the MSU, from the applicable constituency;

-Members in good standing are considered those without outstanding elections fines, and those who have not been charged violations of 32 (a), (b), or (c) of the Student Code of Conduct, at the direction of the Equity and Inclusion Office;
+Members in good standing are considered those Bylaw 2 – MSU Membership, Section 2 without outstanding elections fines;

-Constituency for First Year Council elections shall consist of all MSU members registered in Level I of their program of study, or specific residence.
+Constituency for FYC elections shall consist of MSU members registered in Level I of their program of study, or specific residence;

-Constituency for an SRA election shall consist of MSU members from within the same academic division as the candidate.
+Constituency for an SRA election shall consist of MSU members from within the same academic division as the candidate;

 Constituency for a Presidential election shall consist of all MSU members.

-Eligible nominees shall submit nomination forms to the Returning Officers, who shall validate the signatures of the nominators.
-Members of the Elections Committee shall assist in the validation of signatures at the discretion of the Returning Officers.
+Eligible nominees shall submit nomination forms to the Returning Officers, who shall validate the signatures of the nominators;

+Members of the Elections Committee shall assist in the validation of signatures at the discretion of the Returning Officers;

-Any candidate whose nomination form is complete but does not meet the validation requirements shall be given one (1) school day after the close of nominations to amend and resubmit the nomination form for final validation.
+Any candidate whose nomination form is complete, but does not meet the validation requirements, shall be given one (1) school day after the close of nominations to amend and resubmit the nomination form for final validation;

 The content of nomination forms shall be treated as information privileged to the Returning Officers, Elections Committee members designated by the Returning Officers, and the Administrative Services Coordinator until the finalized list of valid candidates has been posted.

-Nomination forms and deposits, and side registrations, shall be accepted through the MSU Main Office for a period of at least five (5) school days for by-elections and referenda held concurrent to by-elections, and ten (10) school days for all other elections and referenda.
+Nomination forms and deposits and referendum registration shall be accepted electronically for a period of at least five (5) school days for by-elections and referenda held concurrent to by-elections, and ten (10) school days for all other elections and referenda;

-If the number of valid nomination forms submitted is fewer than or equal to the number of available positions, the CRO shall declare all nominees duly elected by acclamation.
+The following procedure will be followed if seats have not been filled within the original timeline:

+If the position of MSU President is not filled, the nomination period shall be extended for up to two (2) weeks at a time a candidate is nominated;

-Nominations for any remaining seats shall be re-opened for a period of up to five (5) school days.
+For all other elections, nominations for any remaining seats shall remain open for a period of up to two (2) weeks at the descretion of the Elections Department;

+If a seat on the SRA or FYC is still not filled, the nomination period shall be reopened at the next scheduled by-election as outlined in Bylaw 7 – Elections, Section 3.4.2.

-A candidate may withdraw at any time after nomination and prior to the opening of polls by delivering to the Returning Officers written notice of their decision to withdraw.
+A candidate may withdraw at any time after nomination and prior to the opening of polls by delivering written notice of their decision to withdraw to the Returning Officers;

-If after the withdrawal, there remain a number of candidates equal to or less than the number of elected positions available, the CRO shall declare the remaining candidate(s) duly elected by acclamation.
+If, after the withdrawal, there remain a number of candidates equal to or less than the number of elected positions available, the CRO shall grant a poll for a vote of confidence.

-4. Grant of Poll
+Grant of Poll

-If the number of candidates nominated exceeds the number of elected positions available, the CRO shall grant a poll for the taking of votes.
+If the number of candidates nominated exceeds the number of elected positions available, the CRO shall grant a poll for the taking of votes;

+If the number of candidates nominated is less than or equal to the number of elected positions available, the CRO shall grant a poll for a vote of confidence;

 The CRO shall issue a Notice of declaring the link to the polls (if applicable), location of poll stations, dates, and times of poll at least three (3) school days prior to the first polling day.